ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 This does not apply to any assets that are directly provided as inputs to the system by clients.
 This does not include the construction of the system, only its use.
+Those are covered in the previous section on model creation.

-This includes the output of search results.
+This includes the output of indexting and search results as specific examples of derivative works.
-This includes outputs that are presented to human users and outputs that are presented to automated clients.
+This includes outputs that are presented to human users in any format and outputs that are presented to other automated agents or clients.

 The AI Output category of use includes whatever model training is necessary to produce the models that are used